Making peer reviewed research available to all.

 Consequently, most of the large research funding bodies (including the ARC and NHMRC) now insist as a condition attached to the grant that an open access version of articles arising from the funded research is made available.
 They see open access as a means to increase the return on the investment of taxpayer money that goes towards funding research.

-The Australian Open Access Support Group has more information about open access.
+The Australasian Open Access Strategy Group has more information about open access.